 We moved into Warwick House, an apartment above the shop; it was too grand to be called a flat.
 I remember an ornate mahogany staircase with a full-length mirror fitted into the wall on the first landing.
 The rooms were huge; bay windows with a central door allowed access to balconies.
 The bell-pulls, to summon servants from the kitchen, were still in situ in the rooms.

-Although ignorant of it then, I was living in a building constructed during Cromer’s golden age of Victorian and Edwardian elegance.
+Although ignorant of it then, I was living in a building constructed during Cromer’s golden age of Victorian and Edwardian elegance, the Belle Époque.
 Wealthy members of the aristocracy favoured Cromer, and grand hotels were built to cater for them.
 Sadly, the resort never recovered its fashionable status after the Great War.
 The ritzy hotels were still there, but the clientele had changed.
 The rich were now taking their holidays abroad, and with the advent of the package holiday industry, they were soon followed by the less well off.
 That said, the town was still extremely hectic during the summer months of the fifties and sixties – as it is today – and my father worked extremely long hours.

 Whenever the opportunity presented itself, I would go down to help in the shop after closing time, assisting by fetching and carrying to re-stock the shelves.
 Father often spent Sundays redesigning his window displays, in which he took great pride.
 A particular effort was made at Christmas time: the well-lit windows were full of tempting seasonal fare.